khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 7. Navigate into the “cfme” vm from the Azure Portal, and note the IP address.

-8. From the Cloud Shell, ssh into the appliance using the SSH key.
+8. From the Cloud Shell, ssh into the virtual appliance using the SSH key.

 9. Switch to root “sudo -s” and enter “appliance_console” command.
 The Red Hat CloudForms appliance summary screen displays.

 10. Press Enter to manually configure settings.

 11. Press the number for the item you want to change, and press Enter.
 The options for your selection are displayed.
+For example configure the time zone (2).
 12. Follow the prompts to make the changes.
-13. Press Enter to accept a setting where applicable.
-Configure the time zone (2) and quit (20)
+13. Press Enter to accept a setting where applicable and quit (20)
 14. Back to the Azure portal.
 We need to add a new disk for the CloudForms data base.

 15. Use the command fdisk to verify the newly added disk

 16. Run “appliance_console” again, hit enter and choose (5) to configure the database
 17. Choose (1) to create a key